 The Centre tells its visitors about the area, population, and sovereign power of the Lithuanian state.
 The exposition also gives an overview of the history of citizenship, the notion of citizenship and its active forms.
 The following permanent expositions: “Freedom to participate”, “Freedom to learn and be oneself”, “Freedom to agree”, “Freedom to decide and act”, “Freedom to cooperate” are displayed on three floors of the Centre.

 There are changing exhibitions, too.
-Their exhibits, mainly works of art, are integral parts of the exposition and expand on the exhibitions.
+Their exhibits are integral parts of the exposition and expand on the exhibitions.
 The exhibition “Freedom to create” displays the works by the winners of the Lithuanian National Culture and Art Prize, thus attention to the importance of culture to the state.
-Installation “Pro-test Lab” by Nomeda and Gediminas Urbonas focusses on art and political engagement.
 The exposition also features works of other modern artists: Eglė Kuckaitė, Kęstutis Grigaliūnas, Mindaugas Lukošaitis, and Audrius Novickas.
+The newest part of the exhibition will be open for two years and is dedicated for commemoration of Lithuania's centenary.
+In the exhibition-show visitors are invited to take a look at visions of Lithuania's development created in different historical circumstances as well as ofer some visions of their own.

 Wishing to be an active participant in the life of the state, the citizen must know his/her rights and never forget his/her obligations.
 We are born as members of the community and acquire citizenship which translates into certain rights.
 We do matter in how they are fostered and exercised.